emoacht/ManagedNativeWifi/README.md

 This method requests wireless interfaces to scan wireless LANs in parallel.
 It takes no more than 4 seconds.

-To delete an existing wireless profile, use DeleteProfile function.
+To delete an existing wireless profile, use DeleteProfile method.
 Please note that a profile name is case-sensitive.

 ```csharp
 public static bool DeleteProfile(string profileName)